lcpichette/memorial/README.md

 I believe an Open Source website will fit this mission the best; OSS websites are easily accessible and easy to contribute to.
 This website will be a place where people can share pictures, stories, and other meaningful details—such as the cause of death—to -- all to honor and remember those who have passed.
 Being able to share stories, pictures, and more with others in a space built on support, I believe, offers and invaluable resource to the community.

+## DISCLAIMER

+Just because a PR is approved and merged does not mean that future discussion on it is shut-down.
+I am completely open to revisiting design and code decisions, particularly if there's a good amount of support by the community for it, and/or if the decision was made early on.

 ## Getting Started

 First, run the development server: